MadPUG/intro-to-requests/source/index.rst

     - 2xx: Success

-    - 3xx: Your content is elsewhere
+    - 3xx: This is not the URL you're looking for

     - 4xx: You messed up